arvidn/libtorrent/docs/manual.rst

 object, representing the time when this torrent file was created.
 If there's no timestamp in the torrent file, this will return a date of january 1:st 1970.

+Both the name and the comment is UTF-8 encoded strings.

 ``creator()`` returns the creator string in the torrent.
 If there is no creator string it will return an empty string.